DataJuggler/PixelDatabase/README.md

 # PixelDatabase

+7.24.2024: RandomShuffler and UltimateHelper were updated.

-7.23.2024: I added a new method Clone, to create a copy of a PixelDatase.
+7.24.2024: I added a new method Clone, to create a copy of a PixelDatase.
 Untested.

 2.28.2024: I moved the Title of each calendar up 8 pixels.